nathanawmk/blockchain-gateway/odap/draft-hargreaves-odap-02.md

 The following are the types of APIs in ODAP:

-o	Gateway APIs for client (API Type-1): This the REST APIs that permit a Client (application) to interact with a local gateway, and issue instructions for actions pertaining to resources accessible to the gateway in the local DLT system.
+- Gateway APIs for client (API Type-1): This the REST APIs that permit a Client (application) to interact with a local gateway, and issue instructions for actions pertaining to resources accessible to the gateway in the local DLT system.

-o	Gateway APIs for peer gateways (API Type-2): This is the REST APIs employed by two (2) peer gateways in performing unidirectional asset transfers.
+- Gateway APIs for peer gateways (API Type-2): This is the REST APIs employed by two (2) peer gateways in performing unidirectional asset transfers.

-o	APIs for validation of off-DLT resources (API Type-3): This is the REST APIs made available by a resource server (resource owner) at which a gateway can access Off-DLT resources.
+- APIs for validation of off-DLT resources (API Type-3): This is the REST APIs made available by a resource server (resource owner) at which a gateway can access Off-DLT resources.

 The use of these APIs is dependent on the mode of access and the type of flow in question.